linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Bond Math & Analytics/A Guide to Duration, DV01, and Yield Curve Risk Transformations -coleman.md

 Table 1 shows the Macaulay duration of the zero bonds are equal to maturity, as should be.
 The modified durations are slightly lower (dividing by one plus yield as per above), and the DV01s lower still (multiplying by the zero prices, which are below 100).
 For the coupon bonds the Macaulay duration is less than maturity, reflecting the coupons that are paid prior to maturity.

 A good way to visualize the Macaulay duration is to imagine PVs of cash flows as weights placed on a balance-beam.
 Figure 1 shows the Macaulay duration for the two year annuity.
-The cash flows are  $1.25 each half-year, and the circles represent the PVs, which gradually decline further out.
+The cash flows are  \$1.25 each half-year, and the circles represent the PVs, which gradually decline further out.
 The fulcrum of the balance beam is just slightly less than the mid-point (1.24 years).
-If we drew the diagram for the two year bond there would be a much large cash flow (the$ 100 principal) at year 2 and this is what pushes the Macaulay duration (the fulcrum on the balance beam) out to 1.96 years for the two year coupon bond.
+If we drew the diagram for the two year bond there would be a much large cash flow (the\$ 100 principal) at year 2 and this is what pushes the Macaulay duration (the fulcrum on the balance beam) out to 1.96 years for the two year coupon bond.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-05/4c7c0e1b-5bf9-419a-8dbd-24ca442945e4/cf9f8fcd99a78f55b87dcbdf6e89b158fc69f554c4439c649f9bed9d9f6dbf42.jpg)
 Figure 1 - Macaulay Duration for Two Year Annuity